tkodyfrey/General-Talks/README.md

 # Hello!
-This is a repo for me to host various iterations of my reveal.js talks.
-Thanks for checking it out.
+This is a repo for me to host various iterations of RCR training for the University of Kentucky.